 When days shorten and temperatures drop, so do the rivers.
 Visitors will hardly recognize these rivers in the winter.
 Raging torrents become small shallow streams of clear sparkling water that is, until they freeze over!

-Many trails and routes in Alaska will lead you to unbridged streams and rivers.
+Many trails and routes in Alaska will lead you to streams and rivers without bridges.
 Because the water can be cold, opaque and subject to quickly changing levels, a few tips can make your stream crossing safer and more comfortable.

 At marked ford sites (like those on the Crow Pass Trail), cross directly between the posts on either side.
 It's the shallowest place.
 At unmarked sites, cross at the widest and most shallow place.
 Avoid cutbanks.
 Test the water depth with a walking stick or by throwing fist-sized stones ahead and listening to the splash.